RedShadow30/ASCII-Animal-Art/README.md

 ![Screenshot 2024-07-05 101322](https://github.com/RedShadow30/ASCII-Animal-Art/assets/148815559/0912f243-8cb1-4a4e-add4-f56c8927d4bc)

 ### Incorrect input
-If input text cannot be matched with any of cases in switch-case then default image displayed is red X.
+If input text is not one of the animals from the options provided then default image displayed is red X.
 ![Screenshot 2024-07-05 101359](https://github.com/RedShadow30/ASCII-Animal-Art/assets/148815559/ffad379c-d5d1-4706-b876-e519f70464c0)